bnsairam/GenAi-Project/README.md

 # GenAi-Project

 ## Langchain
--Is An Framework So We Can Build Applications Upon LLM(Large Language Model)
+Is An Framework So We Can Build Applications Upon LLM(Large Language Model)